eMirror Vol 30, No. 1 (2026-01-02)

 If you would like to thank someone for a contribution they have made, please feel free to send an email to Jinmyo sensei at rengezo@gmail dot com, but be sure to type "eMirror” in the subject line.

-From Krys Pasut:
+From Krystina Pasut: